Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: The S3Q method

+For $p>1/2$, the function $(\Rlambda(\theta,\xx))^{-(p-1/2)}$ has a singularity at $\thetarootlambda\in\mathbb{C}$, a complex root of $\Rlambda$.
+This singularity can be regularized by multiplication with $|\theta-\thetarootlambda|^{2p-1}$.
+As shown in Figure \ref{fig:cheb_coeffs_p3}, this regularization dramatically reduces the number of Chebyshev modes required to resolve the factor, confirming that the slow decay observed in the unregularized factor is directly associated with the complex root structure of $\Rlambda$.

+The functions $\Lsq(\theta,\xx)$ and $\Fcal(\theta,p,\xx)$ possess branch-point and logarithmic singularities, respectively, which limit the decay of global polynomial expansions, as observed in Figures~\ref{fig:cheb_coeffs_p1} and \ref{fig:cheb_coeffs_p3}.
+These singularities are integrable and localized near the same complex locations that govern the behavior of $\Rlambda$.
+While they affect the global approximation rate of the integrand, they do not introduce stronger singular behavior than that already present in the $\Rlambda$ factor.

-In summary, an adaptive subdivision of the integration interval will be employed, using an SSQ method for the $\Rlambda$ function when present, i.e.~for $p>1/2$.
-For $p=1/2$, Gauss--Legendre quadrature will instead be applied over each subinterval.
-Details on this adaptive discretization are provided in Section \ref{ss:local_refinement}.
-We now describe the special quadrature method we construct for $p>1/2$.
+For this reason, the numerical treatment focuses on $\Rlambda$.
+We employ an adaptive subdivision of the polar integration interval, and for $p>1/2$, an SSQ-based approach is used to handle the $\Rlambda$ factor, while for $p=1/2$ standard Gauss--Legendre quadrature is applied on each subinterval.
+Details of the adaptive discretization are given in Section \ref{ss:local_refinement}.
+We now proceed to describe the special quadrature construction for $p>1/2$.

-\begin{remark}[The function $\Fcal$] The function $\Fcal$ is given by \eqref{eq:F}, with $\mu_k^p$ defined via recurrence formulas \eqref{eq:mu_rec}.
-The initial values \eqref{eq:mu0p1}-\eqref{eq:mu0p5} include the complete elliptic integral of the first kind $K(r^2)$.
-As the evaluation point $\xx$ approaches the surface, $r(\theta)=e^{-|\Im(\phiroot(\theta,\xx))|} \rightarrow 1^-$, causing $K(r^2)$ to diverge logarithmically.
-Consequently, $\Fcal$ typically contains a nearly logarithmic singularity, although a complete singularity characterization has not yet been achieved that enables a simple singularity swap. \end{remark}